sophia-parbatani/AccidentalOD_Deaths/README.md

 At our class's current age (20's), the likelihood for an accidental OD starts to rise quickly, peaking at 36 yrs old.
 # Our Questions and why they are important
 Is there a trend among age and sex relevant to drug that causes the OD?

-Clusters of a population often frequent the same areas/activities Ex.)
-16 yr old male/female – this cluster commonly attends high school Targeted resources/intervention for the specific drug affecting given population the most
+	-Clusters of a population often frequent the same areas/activities -Ex.)
+16 yr old male/female – this cluster commonly attends high school -Targeted resources/intervention for the specific drug affecting given population the most

 What proportion of total accidental ODs show traces of fentanyl in the tox screen?
 Does this vary by county?
- The head of the U.S. Drug Enforcement Administration (DEA), Anne Milgram, said that “fentanyl is the single deadliest drug threat our nation has ever encountered.”
+ -The head of the U.S. Drug Enforcement Administration (DEA), Anne Milgram, said that “fentanyl is the single deadliest drug threat our nation has ever encountered.”
-Fentanyl is the top killer among all demographics in drug overdose deaths Finding the locations where fentanyl is most common in tox screens could indicate problem areas to public health officials as well as law enforcement.
+-Fentanyl is the top killer among all demographics in drug overdose deaths -Finding the locations where fentanyl is most common in tox screens could indicate problem areas to public health officials as well as law enforcement.
-Higher percentage tox containing trace amounts of fentanyl = possible import/activity hotspots
+-Higher percentage tox containing trace amounts of fentanyl = possible import/activity hotspots